The content was updated on Apr. 19, 2017 for freshness and accuracy: macOS Sierra related info added.

 One more way to speed up your internet connection is to reduce the number of programs that are connected to the internet.
 Time Machine, for example, may be set up to automatically backup your computer via Wi-Fi and can slow your connection.
 Apps like Mail and anything connected with iCloud will also use up your connection, so close out all the unessentials when you need more internet speed.

 The new user interface may also be partially to blame — while that flushing effect you see when closing apps is cool, it's not so great for performance.
-You can tone down the special effects in Apple > System Preferences > Display and Apple > System Preferences > Dock > Minimize Window Using.
+You can turn down the special effects in Apple > System Preferences > Dock > Minimize Window Using.
 Other new features that could be slowing down the performance instead of enhancing your experience include FileVault and widgets like Weather (Turn them off in Apple > System Preferences > Extensions).
 Third-party apps that haven't been updated recently may also cause issues.

 Solution #6: Speeding Up an Old iMac with Hardware Upgrades